Play the Paper Bin Game

 Before you begin

-The Politics Project’s is a non-biased education organisation that specialises in supporting young people to use their voice and learn about democracy.
-They run a range of programmes across the UK, to support young people to engage with elections, politics and voting.
+The Politics Project is a non-biased democratic education organisation that specialises in supporting young people to use their voice and learn about democracy.
+They run a range of programmes across the UK to encourage and engage young people in learning about democracy, elections, politics and voting.

 Planning and setting up this activity

-• Some examples are ‘white British’, ‘92 years old’, ‘34 years old’, ‘has a smartphone’, ‘no internet’, ‘parents never voted’, ‘wheelchair user’, ‘migrant’, ‘owns their own home’, ‘Black’, ‘rents or social housing’, ‘17 years old’, ‘has English as a second language’, ‘goes to university’, ‘unemployed’, ‘from the UK’, ‘are from a ethnic minority background’.
+- Some examples are ‘white British’, ‘92 years old’, ‘34 years old’, ‘has a smartphone’, ‘no internet’, ‘parents never voted’, ‘wheelchair user’, ‘migrant’, ‘owns their own home’, ‘Black’, ‘rents or social housing’, ‘17 years old’, ‘has English as a second language’, ‘goes to university’, ‘unemployed’, ‘from the UK’, ‘are from an ethnic minority background’.
 You’ll need to make sure all the options are neutral and unbiased.

 Running the activity